RaphaelBecker/watercolor_artist/README.md

 - Tkinter for the GUI
 - Pillow for image processing

+## Planned Features
+- Proportion feedback: Overlay original and drawing image.
+Drawing image should only cut out lines.
+The aim is to visualize the correct proportions of your drawing.
+This will improve your drawing skills and your sense of perspective

 ## Contributing
 Contributions to the Watercolor Artist Tool are welcome!